 - The office that created the document

-- The CUI categories contained in the document
+- CUI categories included in the document

 - Any applicable access statements or controls